mehulagg/gitlab/doc/development/creating_enums.md

 end
 ```

+## Add new values in the gap

-After merging some of the EE and FOSS enums we could end up having a gap between the two group of values:
+After merging some EE and FOSS enums, there might be a gap between the two groups of values:

 ```ruby
 module Enums